Ranking 10 MLB Stars Most Likely to Be Traded This Offseason

 Contract status: Signed through 2021 (team option for 2022)

-The six-year, $130 million deal San Francisco signed Johnny Cueto to before the 2016 season was a clear sign the franchise wanted to stay near the top of baseball's hierarchy for the foreseeable future.
-After all, thanks to their "even-year magic," they were in line to win the World Series again after doing so in 2010, 2012 and 2014.
+The six-year, $130 million deal San Francisco and Johnny Cueto agreed to before the 2016 season was a clear sign the franchise wanted to stay near the top of baseball's hierarchy for the foreseeable future.
+After all, thanks to their "even-year magic," the Giants were in line to win the World Series again after doing so in 2010, 2012 and 2014.

 Cueto lived up to his end of the deal that year, going 18-5 with a 2.79 ERA and throwing eight innings of one-run ball in the National League Division Series against the Chicago Cubs.
 But the Giants were knocked out in that round.
-And then the 2017 season happened, with the Giants suddenly going from perennial contender to major pretender, holding the worst record in baseball.
+And this season, the Giants have gone from perennial contender to major pretender, holding one of the worst records in baseball.

-Cueto is owed $21.8 million for each of the next four seasons, followed by a $22 million team option for 2022, though he can opt out this winter.
-Getting hurt, along with his subpar 2017 performance prior to injury, improves the likelihood he'll stick with the contract and thus give the Giants more incentive to deal him as part of a rebuild.
+Cueto is owed $21 million for each of the next four seasons, followed by a $22 million team option for 2022, though he can opt out this winter.
+Getting hurt, along with his subpar 2017 performance prior to injury, improves the likelihood he'll stick with the contract.
+And if he does, the Giants could shop him in attempt to get younger.

 6. Andrew McCutchen, OF, Pittsburgh Pirates